IgKniteDev/docs/src/hosting_preparation.md

 ## Knowing the secrets

 The file you just renamed and opened is the primary file where you'll be storing all the credentials and secrets.
-This is called a local environment file and we, as developers, see a ton of these every day.
+This is called a local environment file.

 We're assuming you're seeing something similar to this on your code editor: